Nash Equilibria via Duality and Homological Selection: Introduction

 We have a map $q_k: C_k(X) \rightarrow Sub_k(X)$ that maps $[x_1,\ldots , x_k]$ to $\lbrace x_1, \ldots , x_k \rbrace$.
 It is a surjective continuous map (as $d_H (\lbrace x_1,\ldots , x_k \rbrace , \lbrace y_1, \ldots y_k \rbrace) \leq d_k([x_1,\ldots , x_k] , [y_1,\ldots , y_k])$).

 \begin{prop} The quotient topology on $Sub_k(X)$ induced from the map $q_k$ is the same as the topology induced by the metric $d_H$. \end{prop}

 \begin{proof} The argument above already shows that if $U$ is an open set in the Hausdorff metric the inverse image is open and so it is open in the quotient topology.
 Conversely suppose $U$ is such that $q_k ^{-1}(U)$ is open.
 Then we must show that $U$ is open in the Hausdorff topology.
 Consider a point $p\in U$.
-If $\#(p)= k$ then $q_k^{-1}(p)$ has exactly one point which we also write $p$ and because $q_k ^{-1} (U)$ is open, an open ball of $B(p,\delta)$ is contained in it.
+If $\#(p)= k$ then $q_k^{-1}(p)$ has exactly one point which we also write as $p$.
+Also since $q_k ^{-1} (U)$ is open, an open ball of $B(p,\delta)$ is contained in it.